 I do write honestly about my experiences.
 For example, there are a few places I just really disliked, including Cebu City and Boracay Island, Philippines and Cambodia.
 So I wrote about how much I disliked them and why.
 I got a lot of angry comments from Filipinos about my Philippine stories!

 But I think it’s important to write my true feelings and honest perspectives on places and experiences.
 It just happens that I’m generally a very positive person who likes just about everything and every place. …So you can be sure that if I didn’t like it, it was really horrible!

 Would it be right to say that your primary travel style is Adventure?
 You are an accomplished Scuba Diving instructor, tell us some amusing tales from that experience.

-Lash: Yes, I’d say I”m an adventure traveler.
+Lash: Yes, I’d say I am an adventure traveler.
 I love doing all sorts of activities in the great outdoors: hiking, cycling, scuba diving and any/all sky sports.
-I love heights!
+Love heights!

 I can’t think of any amusing tales offhand, but you can read my day by day adventure tales from my 2-week cycling trip around Bali island.
 You could also read descriptions of several of my favorite dive sites in Bali and Malaysia.

 Since when have you been writing your blog and how much time do you spend writing your blog say per week on an average.
 What is the most visited section of your extensive and well-organized blog?
 You have authored two guidebooks on Bali – Hiking in Bali and Cycling in Bali.
 How do you compare the two mediums – digital and paper?